 - In captivity, a giraffe gets a sleep of about 4.6 hours per day at irregular intervals.

-- They mostly sleep at night at laying down position.
+- They mostly sleep at night in a laying down position.

-- Older individuals sometimes also sleep at standing position.
+- Older individuals sometimes also sleep in a standing position.

 - During a short intermittent phase of “deep sleep”, a giraffe bent its neck into the backside and rests the head on thigh or hip.
 Sleeping in this position is considered to indicate paradoxical sleep.